 The LCP references other existing Town land use plans, policies, bylaws and regulations that both inform, and will be informed by, the LCP.
 Many of the LCP's actions deal with potentially updating and amending these documents to advance the goals and vision of the LCP.
-Any new bylaws or amendments to existing bylaws require a public hearing and Town Meeting approval.
-It is important to note that, under the current zo ning bylaw, consistency with the comprehensive plan is a criterion of approval for certain permits and proposed developments.
+It is important to note that, under the current zoning bylaw, consistency with the comprehensive plan is a criterion of approval for certain permits and proposed developments.